Scholars at Risk

 Lund University has been a member of Scholars at Risk (SAR) since 2014.
 SAR is a network of over 500 member universities in 42 countries that supports and defends the principles of academic freedom and defends human rights for researchers around the world.
 The network supports threatened researchers by arranging sanctuaries at the member universities.

 In Sweden, 21 higher education institutions are members of SAR and SAR-Sweden meets approximately once per semester to exchange experiences and plan joint activities.
-At Lund University, there are currently two threatened researchers.
+At Lund University, there is currently one threatened researcher.

 Threatened researchers can apply to Sweden and Lund University by contacting Scholars at Risk via scholarsatrisk.org